vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-mufi-lookup/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.0.

-Lookup brick for a simple [MUFI](https://mufi.info) (Medieval Unicode Font Initiative) lookup service.
+A simple [MUFI](https://mufi.info) (Medieval Unicode Font Initiative) lookup service.

 ## Requirements

 As MUFI does not currently provide any API services, you will need to add the MUFI API service to your Cadmus API using the corresponding package (`Mufi.Api.Controllers`).

-The demo page for this service assumes that the endpoints for this controller are reachable at <http://localhost:5113>.
+In this workspace, the demo page for this service assumes that the endpoints for this controller are reachable at <http://localhost:5113>.
 You can change the base address from the app's `env.js` file.

 ## Usage